robhagemans/pcbasic/README.md

 On **OSX**, there are several versions of Python 2.7 and all downloads need to match your version and CPU architecture.
 It's a bit tricky, I'm afraid.
 The easiest option seems to be installing both Python and PyGame through MacPorts or Homebrew.

-On **Linux distrubutions with APT or DNF** (including Debian, Ubuntu, Mint and Fedora), the install script will automatically install dependencies if it is run with root privileges.
+On **Linux distributions with APT or DNF** (including Debian, Ubuntu, Mint and Fedora), the install script will automatically install dependencies if it is run with root privileges.

 The install script can also be used on **other Unix** systems or when not installing as root.
 Python 2.7 usually comes pre-installed; the other packages can often be installed through your package manager.
 For example, on Debian-based systems: